TomGranot/fb-page-aggregator/Readme.md

 3. In `login.php`, edit the `getLoginUrl` parameter with the same callback URL you specified in your App's settings.
 Make sure to include the **full** path to `fb-callback.php` on your server.
 4. In `fb-callback.php`, edit the `validateAppId` with your App ID.
 4. Access `login.php` in a browser, then click the login link and follow the instructions.
 5. In the last page, you will see the original access token you received from Facebook, and another long-lived access token below.
-Take the latter and copy it, we'll need it for later. - Note that it also shows exactly how long your token will last.
+Take the latter and copy it, we'll need it for later (note that the page also shows exactly how long your token will last - you will need to update it every few months).

-### Setting Up `fetch.php`

-Now we need to tell the script which page we want to pull the posts from.

-1. Open `fetch.php` in a text editor.
-2. Edit the `Facebook/Facebook` object with your App ID and your App Secret.
-3. Edit `$accessToken` with the access token acquired in the previous stage.
+### Configuring The Script For Your Page

+`config.inc.php` is a credentials file, used to store all your personal App details.
+Just open it and fill in your App ID, App Secret, Access Token in the right places.

-4. Edit `$fb->get` with the *name* of your FB page (if your page's address is `https://www.facebook.com/Squidward/`, then your page's name is Squidward).
+In addition, fill in the *name* of your FB page.
+The name of the page can be obtained from its URL - for example, if your page's address is `https://www.facebook.com/SquidWard/`, then your page's name is `SquidWard`.

+### Fetching All Posts

+Now we need to tell the script to pull the posts - access `fetch.php` from a web browser, and let it do its thing.
+The errors should be pretty self-explanatory - if they're not, open up an issue and I'll take a look.

-5. Access `fetch.php` from a web browser, and let it do its thing.
-Note: it can take 10-15 seconds on a relatively fast connection for the script to run while it fetched, arranges and stores the posts in `posts.json`.
+**Note**: it can take 10-15 seconds on a relatively fast connection for the script to run while it fetches, arranges and stores the posts in `posts.json`.

 ### Seeing The Posts